VoxelForge/VoxelForge/mods/ITEMS/REDSTONE/mcl_dispensers/API.md

 By default, items will only be dispensed into non-walkable nodes.
 But if this value is set If `true`, the item can be dispensed into walkable nodes.

+### `entity._on_dispense(self, dropitem, pos, droppos, dropnode, dropdir)`

+This is a function which is called when an item is dropped out of the dispenser on an entity.
+Should return leftover itemstack.

+Call mcl_mobs.mob_class._on_dispense to call the original _on_dispense function for mobs e.g. to feed them.